Project rubric

 Criteria Points Description

-Results and honesty 2 The team shows actual results and does not overclaim.
+Results and honesty 1 The team shows actual results, limitations, and residual risk without overclaiming.

 4. Final report (10 points)